schlich/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 ---

 Getting started on Loomio means getting everyone signed up, familiar with the tool, and comfortable making decisions together.
-If done well, the group will come to life as people take the initiative to start discussions and raise proposals.
+When done well, the group will come to life as people take the initiative to start discussions and raise proposals.

 Most Loomio groups need a champion to help them get going, and then they build their own momentum.
 If you're reading this, that champion is probably you!